-CR La Vila is actually one of the dozen best teams in Spain and a home game at their stadium is a great way of spending a Sunday afternoon.
+CR La Vila is actually one of the best teams in Spain – quite something for a little town like ours – and a home game at their stadium is a great way of spending a Sunday afternoon.

 It costs just €5 to see a match at the Estadio del Pantano, a few minutes drive out of town on the road inland to Orxeta.
 Kids under 12 get in free.
 The ground is surprisingly modern; I’m guessing more than a few clubs back in the UK would love the facilities they have here.

-The crowd is usually a friendly mix of local rugby fans and expat or tourist Brits getting their rugby fix.
+The crowd is usually a friendly mix of local fans and expat or tourist Brits getting their rugby fix.
 Buy yourself a beer or something off the barbecue and enjoy the match.
-For UK rugby followers, watching a game here in the sunshine certainly beats the biting wind and driving rain back home.
-And the quality of the rugby is pretty good too.

 Clearly rugby is never going to take the place of football – or even basketball – in the heart of your average Spanish sports fan.
 The Spanish movie star Javier Bardem, who was a rugby player in his younger days and even made it into the national team, was once quoted as saying; “being a rugby player in Spain is like being a bullfighter in Japan”.
 He had a point.

 But the game has a firm footing here; the 2018 European Champions Cup final was held in Bilbao, in the heartland of Spanish rugby.
 Spain’s sevens team even managed to beat the mighty All Blacks in a World Rugby Sevens Series match in March 2019: La Vila’s Javier Carrion was in the side that day.